 Several months back I was promoted to co-lead an ongoing tax audit of one of our team’s biggest clients, the local branch of a multinational American technology conglomerate and one of the world’s two largest companies.
-This was my first experience leading such project.
+This was my first experience leading such a project.

 When I joined the audit was stuck.
 During eight meetings with the inspector, no progress was made from the evidential to the material debate.
 Moreover, inaccurate information was unintentionally presented to the inspector, who was threatening legal proceedings.

 My objective was to identify previous errors and reduce the tax exposure.
 I realized that to succeed in this project I’ll need to coordinate work with experts from various practices in our office to decipher the company’s finances while smoothing the relationship with the inspector.